autrainer/autrainer/README.rst

 Installation
 ------------

-To install `autrainer`, first ensure that PyTorch (along with torchvision and torchaudio) version 2.0 or higher is installed.
-For installation instructions, refer to the `PyTorch website <https://pytorch.org/get-started/locally/>`_.

 It is recommended to install `autrainer` within a virtual environment.
 To create a new virtual environment, refer to the `Python venv documentation <https://docs.python.org/3/library/venv.html>`_.